The average salary for a Video Game Producer is $80,023.

 Tell us about your job and pay factors like skills and education Find your market worth with a report tailored to you Negotiate your pay with confidence

 Video game producers are responsible for coordinating activities that relate to the creation, execution, and distribution of video game content for their company.
 They are in charge of interacting with a variety of internal teams to facilitate workflow, and they exchange information regarding video game development and ideas.
 One of their main responsibilities is developing strategies across departments and aligning communication efforts.
 They are also in charge of keeping accurate progress of d…Read more

-Video Game Producer
+Senior Video Game Producer